 Never Too Late to Start: Writing in the Third Age: The entertaining experiences of beginning a writing career after retirement.

 Dave is normally happy to appear in return for travelling expenses and overnight accommodation (where appropriate), and will normally waive fees in favour of a charitable donation, where available.
+He’s also happy to appear, as well, in livestream online events or pre-recorded sessions.

 David Ebsworth is a member of the Alliance and details of their activities can be found here…